wellfire/django-covid/docs/peers.rst

 To sync data from a configured COVID-19 Library peer, use the `sync_peer_resources` management command.
 This can be used without arguments or the numeric primary keys of configured peers can be provided to sync only from select peers.

+The syncing action makes a log of each time it runs for each peer, and uses this log to add a time-based filter for retrieving resources from the target peer.
+This means that the first time it will look at all approved resources, and on subsquent runs it will only ask for approved resources that were updated *after* the last syncing action for that peer was run.

 The primary keys can be discovered via the Django admin or by using the management command `list_peers`.